Pros And Cons Of Fiberglass Batts

 Fiberglass batt insulation is known for its low investment cost and DIY nature.
 However, fiberglass is not a high-performing insulation product, and it does not last for a long time.
 In our experience, in the wrong application, insulating with fiberglass has the same effect as not insulating at all.
 We recommend fiberglass batts for interior walls that are unlikely to interact with moisture.

 For any other home improvement application, there is a better insulation product available.
-While fiberglass batts are cheap, for some applications, they are either not an option or not worth your time or money.
+While fiberglass batts are inexpensive, for some applications, they are either not an option or not worth your time or money.

 Now that you know the benefits and drawbacks of batt insulation, your next step is to: